dataminingbook/dataminingbook.github.io/pages/resources.rst

 Solutions Manual
 ================

 Solutions are available for Instructors.
-Please `email us <contact@dataminingbook.info>`_ from an official university/academic email address to request the solutions manual.
+Please `email us <contact@dataminingbook.info>`_ from an official university/academic email address to request the solutions manual (please also provide a URL to your official academic webpage/course page to verify that you are a faculty member).

 Lecture Videos